jasirvatham2602/QXAI-prj/README.md

 <img src="https://github.com/jasirvatham2602/QXAI-prj/blob/main/sidebysideSaliencyMap2.png" width="100%" />

-Above is another side-by-side Saliency Maps of the QXAI and XAI model.
+Above is another side-by-side Saliency Maps of the QXAI and XAI models.
 However, the models disagreed on their diagnoses; the XAI model correctly predicted CONTROL, while the QXAI model predicted AD.
 The XAI model highlighted multiple regions confidently; specifically, it highlighted the middle region of the MRI scan in bright yellow.
 However, the QXAI model didn't really highlight much, possibly indicating that it may not have been confident in its diagnosis.

 # Results
 <img src="https://github.com/jasirvatham2602/QXAI-prj/blob/main/XAI_training.png" width="100%" />